Answering 10 of your Coffee FAQs

 Espresso machines can be pretty large and heavy, even ones made for home baristas!
 Measure out the space available to you, including height, width, and depth.

 Finally, it’s important to be honest about your lifestyle.
 Do you want to take the time every morning to froth your own milk, or even try your hand at latte art?
 Or would you rather have the convenience of a latte at the push of a button?
-Don’t just think about the coffee-making, but also how easy the machine will be to clean as well.
+Don’t just think about the coffee-making, but also how easy the machine will be to clean.

 To learn more about espresso machine maintenance, head to our blog about it!)
-If you know that you’re not going to put in the time (and money) to properly clean a high-end espresso machine, then it’s probably best that you get something a bit simpler.
+If you know that you’re not going to put in the time (and money) to clean a high-end espresso machine properly, then it’s probably best that you get something a bit simpler.

 What is a coffee subscription (Coffee FAQs 5)?